Flooring Services Guide

 Sanding a Wooden Floor

-• Do it from left to right.
+• Direction matters: Sand forward, not backward, and move from left to right.

 Sanding hardwood floor